POINTS TO PONDER

 who attended school in India later attended NMMI in the early '90s.

-Sikh minister, M.S.S.
+Sikh Chaplain, M.S.S.
 Hari Singh Khalsa, addresses Sikh cadets in front of the NMMI chapel, 1992.

 New Mexico Military Institute offers an outstanding two year college option for your sons and daughters after they complete their